DPickei/nonprofit_data_scraper/README.md

 # Why was this tool made?

-This tool was made to allow for convenient collection of data nonprofits disclose.
+This tool was made to allow for comprehensive collection of data nonprofits disclose.

 The existing [API](https://projects.propublica.org/nonprofits/api) from [ProPublica](https://www.propublica.org/) carries two restrictions that served as inspiration for the creation of this tool.